 This is an area that will go mostly unnoticed, and may be of little interest to some.
 A high proportion of the materials used will be either recycled, or indefinitely recyclable, or from sustainable sources.
 Most materials will be obtained from sources as local as possible.
 All materials will give off no gases into the air of the home.
 All materials will pass the RED list of the International Living Future Institute.

 5. Garden Roof

 (see above link to its own page)

 The top roof garden will have deep planters, with soil deep enough to grow root vegetables.
 It will be accessed via a staircase from the fifth floor.
 It will have lighting and trellises for beauty, and moreover, it will use the compost generated by the wormery that will process all kitchen and organic waste.
-It will have a hot tub, heated by the solar thermal system, a deck, and will be a green roof, using the excess water from the canopy to prevent rainwater entering the city sewage system.
-It will be a great social and relaxing space.

 6. Design and Comfort